Tasmania Endemic Birds and Mammals Tour - Saturday 30 January to Monday 8 February 2021

 B- breakfast; L- lunch; D-dinner.

+Day 1.
+Saturday 20 November 2021.
 Today has been set aside as an arrival day so you are free to arrive at any time that suits your travel plans.
 Please make your own way to the hotel in the city (please see notes at the end of this itinerary) and we will meet at the hotel at 18:30 for a brief orientation and welcome dinner.
 Please note that no activities have been planned for today, but the tour has been designed to start on a Saturday to afford the opportunity for you to visit the renowned Salamanca market, which operates between 8am and 3pm.
 If you plan to arrive early and would like advice on other options for the day, please do contact our office.
+Participants continuing from the Inala south-western Australian tour will fly Perth to Hobart today.

 Accommodation: Hobart Hotel (en suite rooms).
 Meals Included: D.